nonie-sys/monero-timestamp/README.md

 ## Validation

+The validator requires the hash, the document itself and the date of transaction.
-The validator pretty much does the same steps and calls:
+It is pretty much the same steps + calling:

 ```bash
 [wallet 437M8F]: show_transfers